-- You do not have to wait for the deadline shown on the front of the tax return once you have completed your tax return and you are confident that it includes all income and is correct you can submit the return to FIGTO. - Remember to include your worldwide income, not just your Falkland Islands income, if you were resident or ordinarily resident for tax purposes in the year. - Remember that income that may have been described to you as "tax free" does not mean that it is exempt from tax.
-It should still be declared on your tax return. - If you consider that the income you have under a particular question is exempt from Falkland Islands Tax (e.g. covered by a Double Taxation Treaty) then enter the word "EXEMPT" in the box for that question.
-Then add a note at box 9.4 explaining why you consider an item of income to be exempt.
+- You do not have to wait for the deadline shown on the front of the tax return once you have completed your tax return and you are confident that it includes all income and is correct you can submit the return to FIGTO. - Remember that income that may have been described to you as "tax free" does not mean that it is exempt from Falkland Islands tax.
+It should still be declared on your tax return.